pschmidtwalter/LWFBrook90R/README.md

   - [x] Use of sub-day resolution precipitation interval data.
   - [x] Optional writing of model log-file that contains the former commandline-feed.
   - [x] Implementation of an error-routine.
-No stop calls in Fortran code.
+All STOP/EXIT commands removed from Fortran code.
-  - [ ] Return model ouput directly back to R. Currrently, the executable code writes its own output text-files, which raises a warning on CRAN-check (no Stdin/Stdout writing)
+  - [ ] Return model output directly back to R. Currrently, the executable code writes its own output text-files, which raises a warning on CRAN-check (no Stdin/Stdout writing)